Data Sources¶

 Workflow retrieval: Automatically downloaded to data/downloads/fao_nutrient_conversion_table_for_sua_2024.xlsx by the download_fao_nutrient_conversion_table rule in workflow/rules/retrieve.smk.

-Usage: Contains data on edible portion of foods as well as water content. workflow/scripts/prepare_fao_edible_portion.py reads sheet 03 to export edible portion coefficients and water content (g/100g) for configured crops into processing/{name}/fao_edible_portion.csv; workflow/scripts/build_model.py combines these with crop yields to rescale dry harvests to fresh edible food mass.
-Note that for certain crops (grains: rice, barley, oat, buckwheat; oil crops: rapeseed, olive; sugar crops: sugarcane, sugarbeet), the script overrides FAO’s coefficients to 1.0 to match the model’s yield units, with processing losses handled separately.
+Usage: Contains data on edible portion of foods. workflow/scripts/prepare_fao_edible_portion.py reads sheet 03 to export edible portion coefficients for configured crops into processing/{name}/fao_edible_portion.csv.
+Moisture fractions required for fresh-mass scaling live in data/crop_moisture_content.csv (derived primarily from the GAEZ v5 Module VII documentation with a few documented assumptions) and are joined inside workflow/scripts/build_model.py.
+Note that for certain crops (grains: rice, barley, oat, buckwheat; sugar crops: sugarcane, sugarbeet; oil crops: oil-palm), the script overrides FAO’s coefficients to 1.0 so that downstream processing pathways manage the losses explicitly.

 Several CSV files in data/ currently contain mock placeholder values and must be replaced with sourced data before publication-quality analysis: